heartfeather/infoVis/README.md

 # infoVis
 Apps and utils related to infovis

-Sized Pie: example code to draw sized pie chart based on d3.js
+1 sizedPie: example code to draw sized pie chart based on d3.js 2 googleNews: example code to query news using Google News API